sookm/nft-preview-card-component-main/README.md

 ### *The Challenge*

 Your users should be able to:
-- View the optimal layout depending on their device's screen size
-- See hover states for interactive elements
+-View the optimal layout depending on their device's screen size -See hover states for interactive elements

 * ***Desktop Design***
 <img src="https://github.com/sookm/nft-preview-card-component-main/blob/main/design/desktop-preview.jpg?raw=true" style="width:600px;"/>